fuzzylogicxx/fuzzylogic/posts/buttons-versus-links-differences-and-tips.md

 Although a slight oversimplification, I think [David MacDonald’s heuristic](https://twitter.com/davidmacd/status/1309954746602713098) works well:

-If it GOES someWHERE use a link<br />
+If it GOES someWHERE use a link

 If it DOES someTHING use a button

 A link…